-Pressing the Elec 1 and/or Elec 2 ON/OFF button will turn them on or off.
-Pressing the Burner ON/OFF button will turn the diesel burner on or off.
+Press the Elec 1 and/or Elec 2 ON/OFF button to turn them on or off.
+Press the Burner ON/OFF button to turn the diesel burner on or off.
 For the most heat and hot water capability, Newmar recommends turning on both electric elements and the diesel burner.